 Bike Light Reviews

-On its maximum setting it gives you 1200 lumens of light which is as bright as some car headlights!
-Because of its versatility the Bright Eyes may be the best bike light for commuting and off road use.
+On its maximum setting it gives you 1600 lumens of light which is as bright as some car headlights!
+Because of its versatility the Bright Eyes a good choice for commuting and off road use.

 The Bright Eyes features a quality CREE LED and a powerful 6400 mAh rechargeable lithium ion battery that gives you about 2 ½ hours in full power mode.

 The light mounts easily on your handlebars and is secured with a rubber strap that releases easily for taking it off to recharge.

 The external battery mounts on your seat bar or the cross bar with Velcro straps and comes wires to run it along the frame to the light.